 Your best bet if you want to get broadband without a phone line is to consider mobile broadband.
 With 4G essentially a standard in most areas, and 5G rolling out this year, mobile broadband speeds have a very wide amount of coverage and are faster than ever.
 A 5G mobile broadband hub could legitimately compete with fixed-broadband speeds, so it may be a great alternative if you don't want to keep paying for a landline you never use.

 How do I get broadband without a phone line?

-If you have access to either FTTP broadband or mobile broadband, you could say goodbye to your traditional landline and still access great broadband speeds.
+If you have access to either FTTP broadband, cable broadband or mobile broadband, you could say goodbye to your traditional landline and still access great broadband speeds.
 So here are some of the pros and cons of each:

 If you’re set on getting broadband without a phone line, then mobile broadband may be a good solution, depending upon what your typical internet usage is.

 Mobile broadband that runs on the current 4G network will have average speeds of 21Mbps, which would be enough for basic online activities like e-mail, Facebook and Skype, but could be limiting if you wanted to do more.
 Streaming Netflix on speeds like this would be frustrating and you'd spend a lot of time waiting for episodes to buffer.

 Obviously, the big game-changer for mobile broadband is the rollout of 5G across the UK.
 If you’re in an area that has a strong 5G signal, your mobile broadband speeds could very well out-pace your fixed-broadband options, with download speeds of 500Mbps being a very real possibility.
 You could then be able to connect your devices to your mobile broadband either via a 5G hub or by tethering them directly to your mobile device.